 Roster data integrations include Clever, OneRoster, and many others served by Kimono.

 Learning Management System (LMS) integrations include Schoology, Google Classroom, and Canvas.

 Single Sign-On integrations include ADFS, ClassLink, Clever, Encore, Google SSO, Identify Automation, Rapid Identity, and SAML

 We believe that all educators and learners should be able to access and use our textbook and digital offerings, Learning Site® application, and company website.

 We continue to monitor our site and make sure that all content provided is accessible to all visitors.
-In order to help us in this process, we have engaged The Bureau of Internet Accessibility (BoIA.org), an accessibility consulting company, to conduct a full accessibility audit consisting of both automated and manual testing of our website using BoIA’s A11Y® platform which provides us with specific recommendations that will assist us in ensuring that our Web presence is in conformance with the WCAG 2.1 A/AA.
+In order to help us in this process, we have engaged Level Access (https://www.levelaccess.com/ ), an accessibility consulting company, to conduct a full accessibility audit consisting of both automated and manual testing of our website.
+Level Access’s testing provides us with specific recommendations that will assist us in ensuring that our Web presence remains in conformance with the WCAG 2.1 A/AA.

 Some of our specific initiatives include, but are not limited to the following:

 - Creation of Accessible Products: Wayside Publishing is using the guidelines above to create user-friendly digital products that are accessible to all audiences.